 Argan oil is a rare treasure.
 It comes from trees that grow in the harsh climate of the Moroccan desert, making it one of the scarcest oils in the world.
 Its effects on our bodies when used as an ingredient in beauty products are strikingly potent.

-But many who use Argan oil don't realize that they aren't getting all the benefits from it they should be.
-Actually, the magical effects we want are often blunted.
+But many who use Argan oil don't realize that they aren't getting all the benefits from it.
+The magical effects we want are often hindered

 Nearly Gone for Good

-For thousands of years, Argan oil was used in Morocco in food for its powerful nutrients.
+For thousands of years, people in Morocco used Argan oil in their food for its powerful nutrients.
 But it was also a beauty phenomenon.
-Argan oil helps with anti-aging (loaded with antioxidants), is anti-inflammatory, antimicrobial, adds shine to hair, and is a great moisturizer for sun-exposed hair and dry skin.
+Argan oil helps with anti-aging (loaded with antioxidants), is anti-inflammatory, antimicrobial, adds shine to hair, and is an excellent moisturizer for sun-exposed hair and dry skin.

 The crazy thing is, the tree was almost extinct just a few decades ago.